Anatomy

 It is often argued that anatomy can only be effectively taught through individual student dissection.
 Such an approach requires an enormous number of cadavers, which puts a strain on any source, even those that are morally defensible.
 There is no evidence, however, that this approach is educationally necessary, as shown in published studies (some below).
 If you are aware of other examples you believe to be important to include here, please send the information to HEVM for consideration.

-New addition:
+New additions:

 HSVMA Educational Memorial Programs